efchea1/Scalable-Plasma-Biomarker-Phenotyping-for-Alzheimer-s-Disease/README.md

   Contains the main R Markdown analysis (`analysis_report.Rmd`) and rendered outputs (e.g., `html`), documenting the full pipeline from data preprocessing to VAE-based latent representation.

 - **Archive**
-  Legacy or intermediate scripts, figures, or objects not used in the main pipeline but retained for reference.
+  Legacy for the full R scripts for reference.

 - **Data**
   Placeholder for input data (HRS biomarker, cognition, and related files).